 Book My Vaccine Multiple bookings You may be aware that at the beginning of the week there were some glitches for people being able to book both their COVID-19 booster and flu vaccine at different dates on Book My Vaccine.
 At the time we were able to immediately respond to the people who had this issue and suggested they book the first vaccine appointment now.
 This issue with Book My Vaccine has now been resolved.
 Book My Vaccine webinar series Book My Vaccine will be promoted as the booking tool for the flu and COVID-19.
 Please see Te Whatu Ora website for more information.
 This is a reminder that we are running a webinar series to support facilities to prepare to use Book My Vaccine to manage consumer bookings and appointment schedules.
-The upcoming webinar dates are: Apr 6, 2023 04:30 PM Apr 13, 2023 06:30 PM For more information on the webinar or to register use this link New Book My Vaccine site - How do I get my site signed up?
+The final upcoming webinar date is Apr 13, 2023 06:30 PM For more information on the webinar or to register use this link New Book My Vaccine site - How do I get my site signed up?